 • Rope caulk very leaky windows.

 • Collect your utility bills and identify the biggest costs.
 Discuss with your family ways to save energy.
 Shorter showers and turning off vent fans can make a big difference alone.
+Using the South East Water contact phone number, we went direct to our supplier and saved even more by threatening to switch.
 A bathroom vent fan left on for hours is not only busy sucking up energy, it is also busy pulling that costly, warm air out of the house.

 • Have someone crawl into your attic or crawlspace and assess if there is insulation and if so how much.
 Consider insulation as needed.

 • Insulate hot water pipes and ducts in places where they run through unheated areas.

 • Look for air leaks.
 On a cold winter night you can actually feel where the cold air comes in if you take the time to inspect every corner.
 Often under doors and around windows, air leaks are also found where cut-throughs have been made for pipes, gaps around chimneys and unfinished spaces behind closets and cupboards.
 Little invisible cracks all over the house can equal the heat loss of a wide open window.
 The local hardware store can suggest products such as window plastic kits, foam insulation, caulking, etc. Lucky for us, local hardware stores are happy to help you find the right products.

 • Set your thermostat back when you can accept cooler conditions,like night time and when everyone leaves the home for several hours.
 A programmable thermostat will automatically adjust the thermostat based on your time-of-day instructions.